About the Author

 Michelle M. Francl, Ph.D. is the Frank B. Mallory Professor of Chemistry at Bryn Mawr College, where she has been on the faculty since 1986, and an Adjunct Scholar of the Vatican Observatory.
 She is a quantum chemist who has published in areas ranging from the development of methods for computational chemistry to the structures of topologically intriguing molecules.

 Michelle is also a writer whose essays on science, culture and policy appear regularly in Nature Chemistry and in several collections.
-She was elected a Fellow of the American Chemical Society in 2009.
+She was elected a Fellow of the American Chemical Society in 2009 and is the 2019 recipient of the ACS Philadelphia Section Award.
 She gives occasional workshops on writing for scientists and blogs at The Culture of Chemistry.
 See what Michelle is writing about science here and view her CV here.

 Michelle Francl-Donnay is a writer, teacher, wife, and the mother of two twenty-something sons.
 Her reflections on struggling to live a contemplative life in the midst of the everyday chaos that comes with being a working wife and mother can be found in a number of print and online venues.
 She gives the occasional retreat, and blogs on life, laundry, prayer and God at Quantum Theology.